The System Remembers the Excluded

 These identifications usually occur outside conscious awareness.

-Rather than consciously choosing these experiences, people may be responding to a deeper movement toward belonging within the family system.
+Rather than consciously choosing these experiences, people may be responding to a deeper movement to preserve connection and belonging within the family system.

 Entanglement and Unconscious Loyalty